MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/set-up-recommended-alert-rules.md

 ---
-title: Enable recommended alert rules for Azure Stack HCI
+title: Enable recommended alert rules for Azure Local
-description: How to enable recommended alert rules  for Azure Stack HCI. ms.topic: how-to
+description: How to enable recommended alert rules for Azure Local. ms.topic: how-to
 author: alkohli
 ms.author: alkohli
 ms.service: azure-stack-hci
-ms.date: 03/05/2024
+ms.date: 10/15/2024
 ---

-# Enable recommended alert rules for Azure Stack HCI
+# Enable recommended alert rules for Azure Local

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to enable recommended alert rules for Azure Stack HCI.
+This article describes how to enable recommended alert rules for Azure Local.

 A metric alert rule monitors a resource by evaluating conditions on the resource metrics at regular intervals.
 If the conditions are met, an alert is fired.
-Recommended alerts are predefined metric-based alerts for your Azure Stack HCI cluster resource.
+Recommended alerts are predefined metric-based alerts for your Azure Local cluster resource.
 These alerts provide you with initial monitoring for a common set of metrics including CPU percentage and available memory.

-For information about how to set up log alerts and metric alerts, see [Set up log alerts for Azure Stack HCI](./setup-hci-system-alerts.md) and [Set up metric alerts for Azure Stack HCI](./setup-metric-alerts.md).
+For information about how to set up log alerts and metric alerts, see [Set up log alerts for Azure Local](./setup-hci-system-alerts.md) and [Set up metric alerts for Azure Local](./setup-metric-alerts.md).

 ## Prerequisites

 Before you begin, make sure that the following prerequisites are completed:

-- You have access to an Azure Stack HCI cluster that is deployed and registered.
+- You have access to an Azure Local cluster that is deployed and registered.

-- The `AzureEdgeTelemetryAndDiagnostics` extension must be installed to collect telemetry and diagnostics information from your Azure Stack HCI system.
-For more information about the extension, see [Azure Stack HCI telemetry and diagnostics extension overview](../concepts/telemetry-and-diagnostics-overview.md).
+- The `AzureEdgeTelemetryAndDiagnostics` extension must be installed to collect telemetry and diagnostics information from Azure Local.
+For more information about the extension, see [Azure Local telemetry and diagnostics extension overview](../concepts/telemetry-and-diagnostics-overview.md).

 ## When to enable recommended alerts